Blog Post

 Slaughter stone was deliberately buried below the chalk surface. – (The Stonehenge Hoax – The Slaughter Stone)

-The only other place in Stonehenge with these more massive pits is within the Ditch section surrounding the site, which is the same depth allowing access to the groundwater levels.
-In the past, when the Slaughter stone was placed in this ditch, like the moat, water would have surrounded the stone like an island.
+The only other place in Stonehenge with these more massive pits is within the Ditch section surrounding the site, which is the same depth, allowing access to the groundwater levels.
+In the past, when the Slaughter stone was placed in this ditch, as in the moat, water would have surrounded the stone, making it appear like an island.

-Therefore, what we see today at Stonehenge is a 6,000 year-old relief map of the land the megalithic builders originated from – Doggerland, which now lays below the North Sea.
+Therefore, what we see today at Stonehenge is a 6,000-year-old relief map of the land the megalithic builders originated from – Doggerland, which now lies below the North Sea.

 Not only did they place a 6ft piece of Sarsen stone, flat in a watery ditch, but they also carved out the island’s contours, showing high and low ground, like a contour relief map.
-Archaeologists have always believed these features were ‘weather-worn’ by age (although the other recumbent stones have not been weathered in the same fashion), but recent laser technology has confirmed our belief that this stone was carved, as the markings from the tools used, can still be seen at microscopic levels.
+Archaeologists have always believed these features were ‘weather-worn’ by age (although the other recumbent stones have not been weathered in the same fashion), but recent laser technology has confirmed our belief that this stone was carved, as the tool marks are still visible at the microscopic level.

 Sea Level Changes sunk Doggerland

-Sea Level Changes sunk Doggerland – (The Stonehenge Hoax – The Slaughter Stone)
+Sea Level Changes sank Doggerland – (The Stonehenge Hoax – The Slaughter Stone)

 Moreover, and more importantly, the stone has been placed in a bizarre position, almost in the way of The Avenue.
-This shows that this stone and the Avenue have a connection, this type of relationship we see in association with Egyptian Pyramids when ‘sight lines’ are cut into the sides of the burial chambers to important star constellations to show their associations with the Gods.
+This shows that this stone and the Avenue have a connection; this type of relationship is seen in association with Egyptian Pyramids, where ‘sight lines’ are cut into the sides of the burial chambers toward important star constellations to show their associations with the Gods.

-At Stonehenge, the Slaughter Stone and the Avenue are important as they link death with rebirth for this Megalithic Civilisation, for if we look from the Altar stone and follow a line past the Slaughter stone, they make a sight-line, which quite remarkably points directly to their homeland Doggerland.
-This was only a small island at the time of the Avenues construction in 4100 BCE but was constantly shrinking as the sea levels were (as now) continually rising.
-Geologists currently estimate the sinking of Doggerland as two thousand years earlier at 6200 BCE, as they have found a Tsunami that would have hit the island at that point in history.
+At Stonehenge, the Slaughter Stone and the Avenue are important as they link death with rebirth for this Megalithic Civilisation, for if we look from the Altar stone and follow a line past the Slaughter stone, they make a sight-line, which quite remarkably points directly to their homeland, Doggerland.
+This was only a small island at the time of the Avenues’ construction in 4100 BCE, but it was constantly shrinking as sea levels (as now) continued to rise.
+Geologists currently estimate the sinking of Doggerland to have occurred 2,000 years earlier, at 6200 BCE, after finding a Tsunami that would have hit the island at that time.

 The Slaughter Stone Points to Doggerland

-The Slaughter Stone Points to Doggerland – (The Stonehenge Hoax – The Slaughter Stone)
+The Slaughter Stone Points to Doggerland – Enigma V2.0 (2015) page 95 – (The Stonehenge Hoax – The Slaughter Stone)

 (The Stonehenge Hoax - The Slaughter Stone)